Jakob-Peters/Project-WebAdView/readme.md

 - `WebAdView` is a SwiftUI component that displays an ad in a `WKWebView`.
 - It only loads ad content after consent is given, listening for consent events via NotificationCenter.
 - **Advanced Lazy Loading Manager:** A sophisticated system that manages ad lifecycle based on scroll position:
-  - **Fetch State:** Ads are fetched when they approach the viewport (configurable threshold)
+  - **Fetch State:** Ads are fetched when they approach the viewport (configurable threshold, default: 800pt)
-  - **Display State:** Ads are displayed when visible in the viewport
+  - **Display State:** Ads are displayed when visible in the viewport (configurable threshold, default: 200pt)
-  - **Unload State:** Ads are unloaded when they move far from the viewport to free memory
+  - **Unload State:** Ads are unloaded when they move far from the viewport to free memory (configurable threshold, default: 1600pt)
   - **State Transitions:** Automatic state management with debug logging for each transition
 - **Custom Targeting Support:** Built-in Google Ad Manager targeting system for passing additional targeting parameters to STEP Network's ad serving configuration:
   - Single string values: `.customTargeting("key", "value")`